Pace & Terrain

 Gravel

-Unpaved roads with packed and/or loose stone.
+Unpaved roads with packed and/or loose stone, and natural surface rail trails.

 Double Track